websanova/larapost/README.md

 * Maybe a backend admin with a Markdown editor.

 Would also be nice to have some kind of plugin architecture.
 For instance some kind of SEO plugin.
 Although not sure how this would work quite yet.

-## Default Parsers

-There are only two default parsers.
-One for processing the `body` content.
-The other one is a general `meta` parser for any fields missing a parser.
-The `meta` fields all get put into a `meta` array field.

 ## Adding Parser